dmalcat/www_grandteam/README.md

-# The Fresh Bang (SFN boilerplate)
+# The Fresh Bang boilerplate
 The Universe started with The Big Bang.
-So every SFN project should start with The Fresh Bang.
+So every project should start with The Fresh Bang.

 ## How to install
 1. Create new project with composer: